jonescompneurolab/hnn/installer/mac/native_install.md

 If you run into other issues with the installation, please [open an issue on our GitHub](https://github.com/jonescompneurolab/hnn/issues).
 Our team monitors these issues and will investigate possible fixes.

-For other HNN software issues, please visit the [HNN bullentin board](https://www.neuron.yale.edu/phpBB/viewforum.php?f=46)
+For other HNN software issues, please visit the [HNN bulletin board](https://www.neuron.yale.edu/phpBB/viewforum.php?f=46)